 I'm REALLY glad time has pushed forward and I've changed.

 When we compare ourselves to ourselves it’s important to choose what we’re comparing.
 Comparing my mind today to my mind back then is a much more fruitful comparison than to how I looked or the energy I once had.
 A comparison of my two different minds is a comparison I can actually feel good about.
 Building confidence, building self-esteem, building self-respect and self-knowledge, all the aspects that lead to Self Appeal, is about choosing to think the thoughts and engaging in the activities that help us feel good about ourselves so we continue on a cycle of positivity.

-Choosing to focus on one’s growth and not on inevitable decline is the key to all positive self-comparison; the realistic view for person’s who want to live a grateful life built on experience and wisdom.
+Choosing to focus on one’s growth and not on inevitable decline is the key to all positive self-comparison; the realistic view for people who want to live a grateful life built on experience and wisdom.
 This will raise your self-image.

 Time does not stand still, and we really don’t want it to, although often we can make ourselves believe that we wish it would.